MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorCertification.md

   * Validate what is being traced - it MUST NOT
     * Contain PII
     * Contain large amounts of data
-  * We suggest that if you implemented significant tracing in development that you attach it to a variable that checks if tracing should be on or not, and you turn it off before shipping.
+  * If you implemented significant tracing in development, you should attach it to a variable that checks if tracing should be on or not, and you should turn it off before shipping.
 * If Expression.Evaluate() is used …
   * Validate where the expression is coming from / what it is (i.e. can dynamically construct calls to Extension.CurrentCredentials() etc…
   * Expression should not be user provided / take user input